Chocolate Syrup Recipe + Video

 How long does homemade chocolate syrup last?

-This recipe will last for up to two weeks.
+This chocolate sauce will last for up to two weeks.
 We always make a big batch and then store it in the refrigerator so we can use it throughout the week on our ice cream.

-If you are having a party, you can double the recipe easily.
+If you are having a party, you can double the chocolate syrup recipe easily.

 Finally, if you want more chocolate dessert recipes, give these a try!